Medialoco/c084/osm-data-setup/README.md

 The latest and historical `.pbf` extracts for **Provence-Alpes-Côte d’Azur (PACA)** are available from [Geofabrik](https://download.geofabrik.de/europe/france/provence-alpes-cote-d-azur.html).
 The `.pbf` files can be used for routing, geospatial analysis, or comparison across different years (e.g., 2016 vs. 2025).

-**Example** (download latest PACA extract and filter Vaucluse later):

 ```bash
 curl -O https://download.geofabrik.de/europe/france/provence-alpes-cote-d-azur-latest.osm.pbf
 ```

 Older snapshots (2016, 2018, etc.) are available in the Geofabrik archive at the same URL.

-## 2. Downloading the Vaucluse boundary (GeoJSON)
+## 2. Downloading the 084 boundary (GeoJSON)

-We also need the administrative boundary of the Vaucluse to clip or filter OSM data.
+We also need the administrative boundary of the 084 to clip or filter OSM data.

 Then, run the following in your terminal (inside the project directory):